benmatthewsed/sdch-2023-docs/scdh_schedule.md

     the SCJS
   - Ipsos/JAS: The how of the SCJS
   - JAS: The analysis datasets
-- 11:15 – Break
+- 11:20 – Break
-- 11:30 – Presentations: Justice stakeholders and the SCJS
+- 11:35 – Presentations: Justice stakeholders and the SCJS
   - Scottish Police Authority
   - Community Justice Scotland
-  - Scottish Government - Violence Against Women and Girls
-- 12:15 – Team discussion – initial project thoughts
+- 12:10 – Team discussion – initial project thoughts
 - 13:00 - Lunch
 - 13:45 – ‘Reset’ (unstructured time: return to work on Hackathon project, or free time to stretch the legs etc.)